seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **PRINCE HENRY**
 Saturn and Venus this year in conjunction! what
 says the almanac to that?

-**POINS**
-And look, whether the fiery Trigon, his man, be not
-lisping to his master's old tables, his note-book,
-his counsel-keeper.

 **FALSTAFF**
 Thou dost give me flattering busses.